MilaNLProc/contextualized-topic-models/README.rst

 -----

 + In CTMs we have two models.
 CombinedTM and ZeroShotTM, they have different use cases.
 + CTMs work better when the size of the bag of words **has been restricted to a number of terms** that does not go over **2000 elements** (this is because we have a neural model that reconstructs the input bag of word).
+This is **NOT** a strict limit, however, consider preprocessing your dataset.
 We have a preprocessing_ pipeline that can help you in dealing with this.
-+ Check the BERT model you are using, the **multilingual BERT model one used on English data might not give results that are as good** as the pure English trained one.
++ Check the contextual model you are using, the **multilingual model one used on English data might not give results that are as good** as the pure English trained one.
 + **Preprocessing is key**.
-If you give BERT preprocessed text, it might be difficult to get out a good representation.
+If you give a contextual model like BERT preprocessed text, it might be difficult to get out a good representation.
 What we usually do is use the preprocessed text for the bag of word creating and use the NOT preprocessed text for BERT embeddings.
 Our preprocessing_ class can take care of this for you.

 Software Details